-Revenue is stated at the fair value of the consideration receivable and excludes VAT and trade discounts.
+Revenue is stated at the fair value of the consideration receivable and excludes VAT.

 The Group's revenue is from the sale of goods.
 Revenue from the sale of goods is recognised in conformity to IFRS 15 'Revenues from Contracts with Customers' following the 5 step approach.
 This has been detailed below: